Charles M. Rockefeller: Regular Army career

 Rockefeller was commissioned as a second lieutenant in the 9th Infantry on September 3, 1867.
-He was promoted to first lieutenant on March 11, 1878 and to captain on August 15, 1889.
+He was promoted to first lieutenant on March 11, 1878, and to captain on August 15, 1889.

-At the outbreak of the Spanish–American War in 1898, Rockefeller, was assigned to mustering duty at Columbus Barracks in Ohio..
+At the outbreak of the Spanish–American War in 1898, Rockefeller, was assigned to mustering duty at Columbus Barracks in Ohio.
 On July 30 he was sent to Puerto Rico where he served on the staff of Major General Frederick D. Grant until November 1898 when he returned to the United States.
 He sailed from San Francisco with the 9th Infantry en route to the Philippines on March 28, 1899.

 Rockefeller arrived in the Philippines on April 26, 1899 – two days before he was captured by Filipino insurgents near Caloocan on April 28 while inspecting outposts of his battalion.
-Papers belonging to Rockefeller was found two and a half miles from his last known location.
+Papers belonging to Rockefeller were found two and a half miles from his last known location.
 It was believed he lost his way prior to his capture.
 After his capture, Rockefeller was promoted to major in the 6th Infantry with a date of rank of March 16, 1899.

 Rockefeller was never located and was presumed to have been killed by the insurgents.
 A Spanish officer, who was rescued from being a captive of the insurgents, reported seeing Rockefeller alive on December 12, 1899.

 Rockefeller was dropped from the rolls of the Army on May 12, 1900.
 His body was never recovered and no tangible evidence of his ultimate fate was ever found.